espressif/esptool/docs/en/troubleshooting.rst

 *  Check you are passing the correct serial port on the command line.
 *  Check you have permissions to access the serial port, and other software (such as modem-manager on Linux) is not trying to interact with it.
 A common pitfall is leaving a serial terminal accessing this port open in another window and forgetting about it.
 *  Check the chip is receiving 3.3V from a stable power source (see `Insufficient Power`_ for more details.)
-*  Check that all pins are connected as described in :ref:`entering-the-bootloader`.
+*  Check that all pins are connected as described in :ref:`boot-mode`.
 Check the voltages at each pin with a multimeter, "high" pins should be close to 3.3V and "low" pins should be close to 0V.
 *  If you have connected other devices to GPIO pins, try removing them and see if esptool starts working.
 *  Try using a slower baud rate (``-b 9600`` is a very slow value that you can use to verify it's not a baud rate problem).